ballerina-attic/grpc-service/README.md

 ```

 - Now you should see two new files inside `guide.grpc_client` directory namely `order_mgt.sample.client.bal`, which is a sample gRPC client and `order_mgt.pb.bal`, which is the gRPC client stub.

+- Replace the content of the `order_mgt.sample.client.bal` with the business logic you need.
+For example, refer to the below implementation of a Ballerina gRPC client.

 ##### order_mgt.sample.client.bal
 ```ballerina